Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Abstract

 \section{Abstract}

-The symmetry of the superconducting order parameters in multi-orbital systems involves many quantum numbers.
-Pairing mediated by electronic correlations being retarded, the frequency structure of superconducting order parameters bears important information.
-Here we generalize the frequency-dependent theory of superconductivity mediated by spin and charge fluctuations to systems with spin-orbit coupling.
-This formulation is applied to strontium ruthenate with a normal state obtained using density functional theory.
-Taking advantage of pseudospin and inversion symmetries, the inter-pseudospin sector of the normal state Eliashberg equation is mapped to a pseudospin-diagonal one.
-We find ubiquitous entanglement of spin and orbital quantum numbers, along with notable mixing between even- and odd-frequency correlations.
-We present the phase diagrams for leading and subleading symmetries in the pseudospin-orbital basis of Sr$_2$RuO$_4$.
-They are characterized using $SPOT$ contributions, group theory, phase distributions in the complex plane and temperature dependence.
+The superconducting order parameter of strontium ruthenate is the center of a lasting puzzle calling for theoretical studies that include the seldom-considered effects of spin-orbit coupling and the frequency-dependence of the order parameters.
+Here we generalize the frequency-dependent theory of superconductivity mediated by spin and charge fluctuations to include spin-orbit coupling in multi-orbital systems and we characterize the superconducting states using the spin-parity-orbital-time $SPOT$ quantum numbers, group theory, and phase distributions in the complex plane.
+We derive a pseudospin formulation that maps the inter-pseudospin sector of the normal state Eliashberg equation to a pseudospin-diagonal one.
+Possible superconducting order parameters for strontium ruthenate are obtained starting from a realistic density-functional-theory normal state.
+We find that spin-orbit coupling leads to ubiquitous entanglement of spin and orbital quantum numbers, along with notable mixing between even- and odd-frequency correlations.
+We propose a phase diagram obtained from the temperature dependence of the leading and subleading symmetries in the pseudospin-orbital basis.
+An accidental degeneracy between leading inter-pseudospin symmetries in strontium ruthenate, B$_{1g}^+$ and A$_{2g}^-$, could resolve apparent experimental contradictions.